alexriss/imagex/readme.md

 # imag*ex*

 Python scripts to analyze scanning probe images.

-It currently works for Nanonis sxm files.
+It currently works with Nanonis sxm files.
+Some preliminary support for CreaTec dat files has been added recently.

 ## Related projects